Seraff/taxus/docs/basics.rst

   :scale: 75%
   :align: center

-When a branch mode is enabled and one or several internal branches are selected it's possible to use **Select Descendants** action to select all the children elements of selected items.
+When branch mode is enabled and one or several internal branches are selected, the **Select Descendants** tool will select all descendant branches and taxa.
 The action is performed by clicking the corresponding button in the toolbar (|select_descentants_button|) or by selecting :menuselection:`Edit --> Select Descendants`.

 .. |select_descentants_button| image:: _static/img/select_descentants_button.png
   :scale: 50%